The Broken Food System of America

 BHA & BHT: These are synthetic antioxidants that in foods, cosmetics, and other items.
 BHA & BHT stop fats and oils from going rancid and extend shelf life.
 In foods, these synthetic antioxidants are used in cereals, meats, breads, and other processed foods.
 These preservatives may cause health issues such as cancer, endocrine disruption, skin and lung irritation, reproductive problems, and DNA damage.

-When it comes down to this, these are only a few things listed that are allow in the American food industry.
+Only a few things are listed here.
+These are allowed in the American food industry.
 The rabbit hole is much larger; this is just the tip of the iceberg.
 This blog doesn’t even touch the pesticides used on our foods or our water supply (more to come later)!

-Now one thing to keep in mind when reading this, there has been a massive push for change within our food system!
-Americans are starting to really look into what is in their food and want a better system and live a healthier life.
-Many other countries place bans and very tight restrictions on a lot of their food supply and Americans want the same thing.
+Now, keep in mind when reading this.
+There has been a massive push for change within our food system!
+Americans are starting to really look into what is in their food.
+They want a better system and aim to live a healthier life.
+Many other countries place bans on their food supply.
+They also enforce very tight restrictions.
+Americans want the same thing.
 Most of these companies are also doing business with other countries with their products.
-So in reality, these food companies are already making the healthier version of their products so it can be sold within different countries around the world.
+So in reality, these food companies are already making the healthier version of their products.
+They do this to sell within different countries around the world.

-The big question is why these companies won’t do the same thing for what they sell in United States by choice.
+The main question is why these companies refuse to choose the same approach for their products in the United States.
 Now that is slowly changing with the MAHA movement, changing laws, and consumers demanding cleaner products.
 Americans are more aware of what is in their food and want change.
-We have a long way to go; however, this is the biggest movement in the food industry I have ever seen!
+We have a long way to go.
+Still, this is the biggest movement in the food industry I have ever seen!

 We want transparency, and that is something we do not see much of in reality.
 Our food is the gateway to our health.